WiIIiam278/HuskSync/README.md

 ```

 ## License
-HuskSync is a premium resource.
-This source code is provided as reference only for those who have purchased the resource from an official source.
+HuskSync is licensed under the Apache 2.0 license.

 - [License](https://github.com/WiIIiam278/HuskSync/blob/master/LICENSE)

-## Contributing
-A code bounty program is in place for HuskSync, where developers making significant code contributions to HuskSync may be entitled to a license at my discretion to use HuskSync in commercial contexts without having to purchase the resource.
-Please read the information for contributors in the LICENSE file before submitting a pull request.
+Contributions to the project are welcome&mdash;feel free to open a pull request with new features, improvements and/or fixes!

+### Support
+Due to its complexity, official support for HuskSync is provided through a paid model.
+This means that support is only available to users who have purchased a license to the plugin from Spigot, Polymart, or Craftaro and have provided proof of purchase.
+Please join our Discord server if you have done so and need help!

 ## Translations
 Translations of the plugin locales are welcome to help make the plugin more accessible.
 Please submit a pull request with your translations as a `.yml` file.